New details emerge in the Tumbler Ridge mass murder case - suspect's ChatGPT account was blocked six months before the attack

 Details

-"OpenAI said it did not notify authorities about the account because its use did not meet the threshold of a plausible or imminent plan to cause serious physical harm to others," the publication writes.
+"OpenAI said it did not notify authorities about the account because its use did not meet the threshold of a credible or imminent plan to cause serious physical harm to others," the publication writes.

 The company's statement also noted that it sympathizes with all those affected by the tragedy.
 After the attack, OpenAI "proactively" contacted Canadian police to provide information about the suspect.